 Public real estate M&A transactions typically include an array of deal protections and closing conditions that are heavily negotiated.
-'No-shop' covenants are often included, which prevent the target from soliciting bids from other potential acquirers, but such provisions are uniformly subject to 'fiduciary out' provisions allowing the board to provide information to, and negotiate with, another bidder.
-Sometimes, particularly in private equity deals, the parties agree to 'go-shop' provisions that allow the target to affirmatively solicit competing bids for a limited period of time and, if that process leads to a superior deal during that period (or sometimes even later, if with a bidder who had surfaced during that period) then the size of the termination fee is significantly reduced.

-Under a no-shop or a go-shop, if a superior proposal surfaces, the bidder normally has 'matching rights' for several days before the target board is permitted to exercise its rights to withdraw its recommendation of the original deal and, if it has actual termination rights, before it can exercise such rights.
-Termination or break-up fees payable by the target (see question 10) somewhat reduce the bidder's risk of a competing bid and provide some compensation if it is outbid.
+No-shop covenants are often included, which prevent the target from soliciting bids from other potential acquirers, but these provisions are uniformly subject to exceptions allowing the board to provide information to, and negotiate with, another bidder.
+Sometimes, particularly in private equity deals, the parties agree to go-shop provisions that allow the target to affirmatively solicit competing bids for a limited time and, if that process leads to a superior deal during that period (or sometimes even later, if with a bidder who had surfaced during that period) then the size of the termination fee is significantly reduced.
+Under a no-shop or a go-shop, if a superior proposal surfaces, the bidder normally has matching rights for several days before the target board is permitted to exercise its rights to withdraw its recommendation of the original deal and if it has actual termination rights before it can exercise such rights.
+Termination or break-up fees payable by the target somewhat reduce the bidder's risk of a competing bid and provide some compensation if it is outbid.

-Also heavily negotiated are the target's rights if the acquirer fails to close, whether because of breach or a failure of its lenders to fund even though the acquirer did not breach (see question 29).
+Also heavily negotiated are the target's rights if the acquirer fails to close, whether because of a breach or a failure of its lenders to fund even though the acquirer did not breach.
 Another heavily negotiated provision in real estate M&A purchase agreements is the exact scope of the ubiquitous closing condition that the target not have suffered a material adverse effect that is continuing as of the closing.